cylc/cylc-admin/docs/user-research/20190606-suites-guild-cylc-gui-review.md

 ### Usage of Cylc GUI
 #### Are there common gotchas in the cylc guis?
-* [I find it confusing that] task states are ordererd opposite in Gcylc and Gscan
+* [I find it confusing that] task states are ordered opposite in Gcylc and Gscan
 * Controls that behave unexpectedly
   * All the time on state and name
   * Could it filter differently for different views?
-* Triggering task inheritance sometimes does wierd things
+* Triggering task inheritance sometimes does weird things

 #### Are there capabilities in the Cylc GUI's that made your life easier whe you found out about them?
 * Simulation mode